jvanegaso/ghost-cypress/README.md

 ### Ocultar publicación

+- Should create a page and publish it!
-- Should delete a page!
+- Should unpublish a page!

 ## 4. Gestión de Staff